JulianoPeresLadeira/blockchain-application/README.md

-# Coding Challenge - Full Stack
+# Blockchain Application

-Coding challenge for the Senior Full Stack position.
-It consisted of creating a couple of dashboards and an invoice service for a simple pay-per-use blockchain application.
+A couple of dashboards and an invoice service for a simple pay-per-use blockchain application.

 ## Project Overview